Scottish religion in the seventeenth century: Popular Protestantism

 Under an act of 1649, kirk sessions were charged with levying taxes on local heritors for poor relief, rather than relying on voluntary contributions.
 By the mid-seventeenth century the system had largely been rolled out across the Lowlands, but was limited in the Highlands.
 The system was largely able to cope with general poverty and minor crises, helping the old and infirm to survive and provide life support in periods of downturn at relatively low cost, but was overwhelmed in the major subsistence crisis of the 1690s, known as the seven ill years.
 The kirk also had a major role in education.
-Statutes passed in 1616, 1633, 1646 and 1696 established a parish school system, paid for by local heritors and administered by ministers and local presbyteries.
+The School Establishment Act 1616, Education Act 1633 (c.
+5), Education Act 1646 (c.
+46) and Education Act 1696 (c.
+26) established a parish school system, paid for by local heritors and administered by ministers and local presbyteries.
 By the late seventeenth century there was a largely complete network of parish schools in the Lowlands, but in the Highlands basic education was still lacking in many areas.

 In the seventeenth century the pursuit of witchcraft was largely taken over by the kirk sessions and was often used to attack superstitious and Catholic practices in Scottish society.
 Most of the accused, some 75 per cent, were women, with over 1,500 executed, and the witch hunt in Scotland has been seen as a means of controlling women.
 The most intense phase of persecution took place from 1661 to 1662, when over 664 people in four counties were accused of witchcraft.
-With the exception of local outbreaks lin East Lothian in 1678 and 1697 at Paisley, the numbers declined as trials were tightly controlled by the judiciary and government, and evidence made less reliant on torture.
-It has also been suggested it was partly due to a reduction in economic and social tensions; the last recorded executions were in 1706, the last trial in 1727 and the 1563 Act was repealed in 1736.
+With the exception of local outbreaks in East Lothian in 1678 and 1697 at Paisley, the numbers declined as trials were tightly controlled by the judiciary and government, and evidence made less reliant on torture.
+It has also been suggested it was partly due to a reduction in economic and social tensions; the last recorded executions were in 1706, the last trial in 1727 and the Witchcraft Act 1563 (c.
+9) was repealed in 1736.